 Keegan departed in October 2000 after a 1-0 loss to Germany in England’s opening qualifier for the 2002 World Cup, reportedly resigning while holed up in the Wembley toilets after hastily exiting the stage to the sound of a 75,000-strong chorus of boos, leaving Howard Wilkinson to take over for a single game before Peter Taylor was made caretaker manager.

 He too was also entrusted with just a single match, a forgettable 1-0 defeat to Italy, but, during his short stay at the England helm, Taylor would make one particular decision that would help to impart a legacy destined to outlast his own.
-He chose to make Beckham captain of England.
-With the midfielder’s commitment certified and his confidence channeled, albeit by a temporary manager, Beckham was given the boost he needed.
+He chose to make Beckham the captain of England.
+With the midfielder’s commitment certified and his confidence channelled, albeit by a temporary manager, Beckham was given the boost he needed.

 Beyond Taylor’s briefest of tenures, the Football Association then took the unique and controversial decision to employ a non-native to marshall their nation’s football team, looking to Swedish coach Sven-Göran Eriksson for guidance.